Skip to main content

 Stockholm’s best under-the-radar museums

 Stockholm is a haven for museum lovers.
 The city boasts dozens of museums covering subjects from famous writers to rare toys and almost anything in between.
-After you’ve done the obvious ones try these five – lesser known but equally worth a visit.
+After you’ve done the obvious ones try these six – lesser known but equally worth a visit.

 Astrid Lindgren's desk at Dalagatan 46, Stockholm